CMPN-CODECELL/Syrus2025_Investment-StockMarketInsights_Status200/README.md

 ### 2. **Real-Time Data Simulation**
 - The script `real_time_feed.py` **simulates live market data flow** by appending new records from `dataset.csv` to `NIFTY_50_minute_data.csv` every second.
-- The system automatically triggers `pattern_detection.py` at scheduled intervals to analyze the updated data and compute confidence scores.
+- The system automatically triggers `pattern_detection` at scheduled intervals to analyze the updated data and compute confidence scores.

 ### 3. **Candlestick Pattern Analysis**
-- Individual scripts (e.g., `hammer.py`, `shooting_star.py`) implement mathematical techniques to detect specific candlestick formations.
+- Individual scripts implement mathematical techniques to detect specific candlestick formations.
 - Scores are **normalized** within a range of `[-1, 1]` to represent bullish or bearish strength effectively.

 ---